United States Air Force Academy

 In-processing

-Each June, In-processing Day (I-Day) begins with four-degree (freshman) being dropped off at the Holaday Athletic Centerwhere they begin immediately receiving instruction from upper classmen.
+Each June, In-processing Day (I-Day) begins with four-degree (freshman) being dropped off at the Holaday Athletic Center where they begin immediately receiving instruction from upper classmen.
 They’ll also head up the Core Values Ramp for the first time.
 Appointees take the Oath of Office and become Basic Cadets.
 The day also includes haircuts, immunizations, and the issuance of uniforms and dorms.
-Take a look at how we welcomed the Class of 2027.
+Take a look at how we welcomed the Class of 2028.
 The Commandant of Cadets conducts a ceremonial class Swearing In ceremony the following day, formally kicking off 6-weeks of Basic Cadet Training (BCT).

 Basic Cadet Training